markrcote/ledweb/README.md

 * `requirements_ledweb.txt`, `requirements_ledservice.txt`: Python
   packages required for the respective services.

-Because I followed Adafruit's great [tutorial][] on setting up their LED matrices, `ledservice.py` currently requires Adafruit's [fork][] of Henner Zeller's [rpi-rgb-led-matrix][] library for controlling RGB LED displays.
-This fork was created 4 years ago (!) in order to add basic Python support, without proper packaging.
-Hence, `ledservice.py` has to run within the `rpi-rgb-led-matrix` directory;
-copy it and `requirements_ledservice.txt` into that directory.
-At some point, I will update this code to use the newer, more structured Python support in the main codebase.
+This app depends on a newish version of Henner Zeller's [rpi-rgb-led-matrix][] library.
+See in particular the part about building and installing the [Python extension][].

 Both `ledweb.py` and `ledservice.py` require a number of other Python packages.
 You'll probably want to use virtualenvs and install all